petertwigg/petertwigg.github.io/courses.md

 For people experiencing health issues involving anxiety, stress, asthma, or a low level of wellbeing.

 In this 2 hour course we provide the key elements to help you deal with health issues from a meditation perspective.
 We also provide some simple models to help you understand your meditation experience and what indicates your meditation is working.
+No prior knowledge needed.

 ##### Includes:
 * Your meditation device.